LCA-CI-builds-repair/beets/docs/plugins/mbsubmit.rst

 MusicBrainz Submit Plugin
 =========================

-The ``mbsubmit`` plugin provides extra prompt choices when an import session fails to find a good enough match for a release.
+The ``mbsubmit`` plugin prrequire other beets command line switches to be enabled in order to work as intended.
+In particular, setting a threshold of ``strong`` will only display the prompt if ``timid`` mode is enabled.
+You can find more information about how the recommendation system works at :ref:`match-config`.es extra prompt choices when an import session fails to find a good enough match for a release.
 Additionally, it provides an ``mbsubmit`` command that prints the tracks of the current album in a format that is parseable by MusicBrainz's `track parser`_.
 The prompt choices are: